thisago/timage/readme.md

 ## About

-The [@timagebot](https://timagebot.t.me) is a inline Telegram bot that generates a image with the provided text!
+The [@timagebot](https://timagebot.t.me) is a Telegram bot that generates a multi-frame GIF with the provided text!

 A custom syntax will be implemented later to allow to config color, font and text position.